 Cybersecurity

-Guardians of IoT: Safeguarding connectivity of input and output channels
+Guardians of IoT: Safeguarding Connectivity of Input and Output Channels

 Ensuring the security of the Internet of Things (IoT) demands a meticulous examination of industry-specific vulnerabilities and a profound comprehension of data handling.
 Have you taken the necessary steps to confirm that your chosen third-party security vendor possesses a comprehensive understanding of the specific requirements concerning your devices, clients, and partners?

+The widespread adoption of Internet of Things (IoT) devices has revolutionized almost every industry, including healthcare and retail.
 However, the integration of IoT technology introduces security vulnerabilities that must be addressed to protect sensitive data.
 This blog explores some common vulnerabilities associated with barcode scanners and USB ports in IoT devices, focusing on their input and output (I/O) components.

 Crucially, we provide a high-level discussion of readily implementable, preventative measures that not only serve to safeguard sensitive data but also play a crucial role in fostering trust among customers and patients.